-If we keep coming back to this event, we can keep in touch better with what is happening in our own lives and in our world.
-When they function well, Christian communities help us feel our way back into the story - whether we are on the side of the crucifiers or the crucified.
-That alerts us to what is going on around us and within us and we can get in touch again with what that love is all about.
+If we keep coming back to this event, we can keep in touch bet-Jesus' suffering was not greater ter with what is happening in our they function well.
+Christian communities help us feel our way back into the story -That alerts us to what is going on around us and within us and we can get in touch again with what that love is all about.

 A uniquely powerful event like this explodes into the world with so much energy that no human imagery of explanation can really sum it up.
 Little wonder that one of the earliest Christian responses was to say: Christ died for us, for our sins.
-The wrong we do, our lovelessness, has been foisted onto this human being.
+The wrong we do, our lovelessness, has been foisted onto this human beright into the present day.
+In one ing.
 They experienced this event as a source of enormous healing for their own lives.
 The goodness concentrated in this event overflows to the benefit of all.
 It was like he died as a representative of all human beings.

-In a world where temples and sacrifices were common it is not surprising that people began to speak of Jesus' death as being like a sacrifice which removed guilt and impurity.
-They spoke of the healing power of his sacrificial blood.
-It is strange to our ears.
+In a world where temples and sacrifices were common it is not surprising that people began to speak of Jesus' death as being guilt and impurity.
+They spoke of ears.
 They understood themselves to have been cleansed by the blood of Jesus.
-This was their way of talking about the impact of Jesus' death, or better of his life and death.
-It has been off-putting for many that some Christians have persisted in using such language in modern society where temples and sacrifices are no longer part of our common way of life.
+This was their somewhat vague, but they form way of talking about the impact of Jesus' death, or better of his life and death.
+It has been offputting for many that some Christians have persisted in using such language in modern society where temples and sacrifices are no longer part of our common way of life.
 There are lots of other ways of talking about the impact of Jesus than to speak in the language of blood and sacrifices, but we can know what they meant and share their faith.